oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/QuickSilver/Quciksilver_migration.md

 > source file is implied.
 If `--out-root` is not specified, `./dpct_output`
 > is implied.

-You should see the migrated files in the `out` folder that was specified by the `--out-root` option.
+You should see the migrated files in the `migrated` folder that was specified by the `--out-root` option.

 3. Modify the ``-std=c++11`` to ``-std=c++17``, due to the ``icpx`` compiler needs to build with the at latest version c++17.